LiterallyKirby/Aetheris/Networking/Docs/WorldGenAndCaves.md

 - Reduce STEP size (8 → 4 or 2)
 - Add more noise octaves for detail

+### "Wrong textures on blocks"
+- Verify atlas indices match `BlockTypeExtensions.GetAtlasUV()`
+- Check that atlas image has textures in correct grid positions
+- Ensure atlas is being loaded in `OnLoad()`

+### "Textures are blurry/pixelated"
+- Adjust texture filtering in `Renderer.LoadTextureFromFile()`
+- For pixel art: Use `TextureMagFilter.Nearest`
+- For smooth: Use `TextureMagFilter.Linear`

 ---

 ## Example: Creating an Ocean Biome